zxymark221/research_habits/coding_habits.md

 # Coding

 Coding is a highly useful skill throughout your research and future professional career.
-Having a good coding habbit can help you improve your research efficiency, avoid unnecessary error and bugs, and make it easier to understand by your collaborators.
+Having a good coding habit can help you improve your research efficiency, avoid unnecessary error and bugs, and make it easier to understand by your collaborators.

 Below are some aspects that can make you good at coding.